janstuemmel/docker-deluge-ovpn/README.md

 ```

 Start service with `docker-compose up -d`.
 Debug vpn connection then with `docker-compose logs -f`.
 You can check your torrent ip with [ipleak.net](https://ipleak.net/).

+After that you can connect to the daemon with the geluge gtk ui or the webinterface.
+The default credentials are `admin/admin`.

 ## Resources